PiotrDvlp/stock-data-check/README.md

 Company search engine and stock data observation.

+A working demo can be found here: <a href="https://piotrdvlp.github.io/stock-data-check/">Stock Data Check</a>

 ## Quick start
 Before using app, please visit: https://www.alphavantage.co/support/#api-key, to create your personal API Key.